E-Fapiao (fully digitalized E-Fapiao) in China: full adoption as of December 2024

-E-invoicing is now mandatory for new taxpayers in both the B2C and B2B sectors, as well as for companies invited by their regional tax authorities.
-The government's aim is full digitization of invoice management, converting all paper invoice information into digital format and enabling document lifecycle tracking.
-This reform unifies multiple invoice types into a single electronic format, which holds the same legal validity as the current paper “fapiao.”
+The government's objective is to achieve full digitalization of invoice management by converting all data from paper invoices into digital format and enabling the tracking of the documents' life cycle.
+This reform integrates various types of invoices into a single electronic invoice format, which holds the same legal validity and performs the same function as the current paper "fapiao."

 Contents [Hide]